 So, what if you do not want to pass on the trust?

-If you are stingy and do not want to give a trust to another web source, you should not insert a link at all, rather than using the nofollow attribute.
+If you are stingy and do not want to give a trust to another web source, you should not insert a link at all, rather than use the nofollow attribute.

 Not putting nofollow at all is just as damaging as putting nofollows all the time on links.

-The days are over when Nofollow was the perfect solution not to pass on the SEO trust: Google has already responded to this with updates since 2015.
+The days are over when Nofollow was the perfect solution to not pass on SEO trust: Google has already responded to this with updates since 2015.

 In my article “Wikipedia SEO: The Invisible Power Game” I wrote that Wikipedia uses the nofollow attribute in all their articles.
 Back then in 2013, Wikipedia didn’t have to fear any consequences from Google for their abuse of the nofollow attribute.
 As a result, millions of articles on Wikipedia were ranked first on Google.

 Due to the new update, Google has punished even Wikipedia for their nofollow links.
-Anyone wondering why Wikipedia with their topics and terms no longer occupy the higher ranks on Google would now know better: Wikipedia has been abusing the nofollow to this day.
+Anyone wondering why Wikipedia with their topics and terms no longer occupy the higher ranks on Google will now know better: Wikipedia has still been abusing the nofollow links strategy to this day.

 Due to the size of Wikipedia, this fact may be irrelevant for them.
-Like many portals that have grown into giants, one or the other lack of SEO strategy does not matter anymore.
-However, if your website ist not on of the top 100 websites in the Internet, you cannot afford to use the nofollow attribute incorrectly.
+Like many portals that have grown into giants, whether they perform well with SEO no longer matters.
+However, if your website is not on the list of the top 100 websites on the Internet, you cannot afford to use the nofollow attribute incorrectly.

 - Rush, Adam: “Are Nofollow Links Actually Good For SEO?
 Here Is Proof…”; 29.12.2017, semrush.com/blog/are-Nofollow-links-actually-good-for-seo-here-is-proof/.